aymanfali/AymanAli00/README.md

 👋 Hi, I am #Ayman F. Ali
 <hr>

-- 🔭 I’m currently working on Web Development using Laravel and React.js
+- 🧑‍💻 I’m currently working on Web Development using Laravel and React.js
 - 👯 I’m looking forward to collaborate on big projects
 - 🤔 I can help with problems solving
 - 📫 To reach me on: ayman4swd@gmail.com || +967738718923
+- 🔗 Connect Me on LinkedIn: https://www.linkedin.com/in/ayman-f-ali/

 <hr>